SurLaTable/Coding-Guidelines/README.md

 * Use camelCase.
 * Don’t use _ *underscore* as the starting character of the field name.
 The only field with _ undescore should be _id.
-* Field names cannot contain . dots or null characters and must not start with a $ dollar sign.
+* Field names cannot contain . dots or null characters and must not start with a $ *dollar sign*.

 Manual references are named after the referenced collection.
 Use the document type (collection name in singular) followed by _id ( <document>_id ).
 This is the only case where you can use underscore in the middle.